PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 using an artificial neural network network that was trained on signal shapes for large and very small pulses.

-![Fig. 4: Frequency distribution of pulse heights of a low-level radioactive rock sample from the Black Forest.
+![Frequency distribution of pulse heights of a low-level radioactive rock sample from the Black Forest.
 Signal and noise pulses were classified using an artificial neural network trained on the typical signal shapes of small and large pulse heights.](images/PulseHeightSpectrum.png)